 Research suggests that humans have a strong propensity for kindness and generosity, and that kindness improves the health and happiness of the giver, not only of the receiver.
 We’ll often be kind to others even at a cost or risk to ourselves—the definition of altruism.
 But we don't always act on our altruistic instincts—barriers can get in the way.

 Fortunately, studies have also identified ways to overcome these barriers to altruism.
-Here we outline three research-based strategies for eliciting altruism from yourself or others.
+Here are three research-based strategies for eliciting altruism from yourself or others.

 How long this practice takes you will vary depending on which strategy you choose, but make it a goal to follow one of these strategies at least once a month.